SiliconLabs/java_packet_trace_library/doc/debug-channel.md

 ## Debug Message Version 2.0

-Used in Silicon Labs WSTK adapters as default version for Packet Captures (as of 2021).
+Used in Silicon Labs WSTK adapters as the default version for Packet Captures (as of 2021).

 ```
 Byte        Description